"Creating gives me a sense of freedom and connection to our culture and ancestors."

 I grew up on the banks of Taree’s Manning River and the beautiful salty sea on the Mid North Coast.
 I spent many warm summers fishing, swimming and gathering sea foods at Forster and many coastal inlets around Taree.

 This place is my home and the home of my Ancestors, including the surrounding region.

-I now live and work on Ngunnawal Country in Canberra and practice my art on this beautiful landscape.
+I now live and work in Meeanjin, Brisbane on Yuggera Country and practice my art on this beautiful landscape.

-Since I was a wonai (child) I have been surrounded by arts and culture, and spending many moments with my family.
+Since I was a wonai (child) I have been surrounded by arts and culture, and spent many moments with my family by the ocean.

 I would describe my arts practice as “speaking through art” which travels within the crevices of the canvas or gliding in the stillness of each brush stroke or sketch.